astral-sh/ruff/crates/red_knot_python_semantic/docs/kind_of_types.md

 - All inhabitants of `T` must be instances of the same runtime class `U`
-- `U` must have `__eq__` and `__ne__` methods such that the equality relation between instances of `U` is reflexive, symmetric, and transitive.
+- `U` must have `__eq__` and `__ne__` methods such that the equality relation between instances of `U` is reflexive, symmetric, and transitive (satisfying the definition of an equivalence relation.)
 - For any two inhabitants of `T` named `x` and `y`, `x == y`.

 Nearly all singleton types are single-value types, but the reverse is not true.
 Many single-value types exist that are not singleton types: examples include `Literal[123456]`, `Literal[b"foo"]`, `tuple[Literal[True], Literal[False]]`, and `Literal["foo"]`.
 All runtime inhabitants of the `Literal["foo"]` type are equal to the string `"foo"`.
-However, they are not necessarily the *same* object in terms of identity;
+However, they are not necessarily the *same* object;
-multiple `str` instances equal to `"foo"` can exist at runtime at different memory addresses.[^1] This means that it is not safe to narrow a single-value type by identity unless it is also known that the type is a singleton type.
+multiple `str` instances equal to `"foo"` can exist at runtime at different memory addresses.[^1] This means that it is not safe to narrow a single-value type by identity unless it is also known that the type is a sealed type.

 Single-value types in unions can be safely narrowed using inequality (but not using equality):